featured-image

 Why CXE Puts Appreciation at the Center of CX Strategy

-That’s why our training and on-demand training like Customer Service Matters reinforces customer-focused behaviors managers can recognize and help them build recognition habits right into daily workflows.
+That’s why our training and on-demand customer service training like Customer Service Matters reinforces customer-focused behaviors managers can recognize and help them build recognition habits right into daily workflows.
 From a quick Slack kudos to a shout-out during team huddles, these “micro-moments” of recognition add up.
 From microlearning to leadership coaching, we make appreciation part of how your culture operates—not an afterthought.

 Final Thoughts: Make Appreciation the Default